nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### 3.1 Add a profile as a favorite : `addFav`

 Adds a profile to your favourites list.
+Favourited profiles will have a star beside their name.

 Format: `addFav STUDENT_ID`